A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Surviving Spouses

-Widows and widowers who need to retitle assets, claim elective shares, and coordinate tax elections within strict statutory windows.
+Retitle assets, claim elective shares, and coordinate tax elections.

 Beneficiaries